dhhjx880713/mosi_utils_anim/python_src/README.txt

 3. trajectory_following_settings
 spline_type - Defines how trajectory constraints are evaluated.
 Possible values are:
                 0 for Catmull-Rom
-                1 for BSpline (which in this implementation does not go through every control point) 2 for Fitted BSpline control_point_filter_threshold - used as parameter for a filter that ignores control points that are too close to each other, a value <= 0 deactivates the control point filter.
+                1 for unfitted BSpline which does not go through every control point 2 for fitted BSpline which goes through every control point control_point_filter_threshold - used as parameter for a filter that ignores control points that are too close to each other, a value <= 0 deactivates the control point filter.

 4. local/global/time optimization settings